Puffy Delivery Driver

 research.

-We needed to determine the problem from our internal drivers so that they could efficiently deliver products.
-We interviewed drivers and dispatchers and conducted field studies to get more information on their day-to-day tasks.
-Some of my questions to the drivers/dispatchers were:
+We needed to identify the challenges faced by our internal drivers to improve delivery efficiency.
+To gather insights, we interviewed drivers and dispatchers and conducted field studies to better understand their daily tasks.
+Some of the questions I asked the drivers and dispatchers included:

 Tell me about a time when you were frustrated because you couldn’t finish your tasks